Nuka-Gvilia/Is-Twitter-a-Good-Source-of-Covid-19-Related-Information/README.md

 Methodology:
 1. Filter tweets to only include those containing Covid-related words.
 2. Assign Twitterers into organizations and categories based on their user desctiption and follower count.
-The organizations and categories are News, Healthcare, Governmental, Celebrity, Influencer, and Other.
+The organizations and categories are News, Healthcare, Governmental, Celebrity, Influencer, and Other (more details on the assignment methodology are discussed in "BDP-Project.pdf").
 3. Perform location and time analyses to identify Tweet volume patterns.
 4. Perform similarity analysis to determine whho posts mostly original content and who simply retweets information.